JuliaSpacePhysics/PlasmaBO.jl/docs/src/examples.md

 This approach is more efficient to find multiple modes at once, and doesn't require initial guesses for the root finder.

+Here we use the ring beam configuration from Umeda 2012 [umedaNumericalElectromagneticLinear2012](@citet).

 ```@example matrix
 using PlasmaBO
 using PlasmaBO: q, kb, ε0, me, c0